Frost Mage Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.2

 benefit of the spell.
 This does not lend itself to being a great pick any

-time you have short lived targets, such as Torghast, lower M+ keys, or even
+time you have short-lived targets, such as Torghast, lower M+ keys, or even

 casual outdoor content.

-Night Fae on the other hand, is functionally the opposite.
+Night Fae, on the other hand, is functionally the opposite.

-Shifting Power is all but useless for single target damage, reduces
+Shifting Power is all but useless for single-target damage, reduces

 cooldowns on a spec that does not have amazing cooldowns, and is limited by an

 18-yard range for the damage component.
-However, it is absolutely fantastic
+However, it is amazing in AoE, and the

-Kyrian is a solid third place in all scenarios.
+Kyrian is mediocre in all scenarios.

 Radiant Spark is a rather boring ability that functionally wants you